ABOUT THE VJAMM COMMITTEE (updated March 5, 2019 by Phyllis Hayashibara)

 In June, 2016, the VJAMM Committee agreed to change its name from Marker to Monument, in recognition of the in recognition of the new, monumental design of the VJAMM obelisk’s 9 foot 6 inch height and its 3 foot by 3 foot base.
 The solid black granite VJAMM obelisk echoes the shape of the iconic white obelisk erected in 1943 for the cemetery at the War Relocation Authority camp at Manzanar.
 The three kanji characters on the front of the Manzanar cemetery obelisk read, I REI TO, which means “monument to console the dead.”
 The VJAMM obelisk seeks to inspire the living to know and exercise one’s Constitutional rights, so that violations of the writ of habeas corpus or due process will never again be visited upon any other minority group.

-The VJAMM Committee has raised over $150,000.00 through April, 2017.
+The VJAMM Committee has raised over $150,000.00 through April, 2019.
 This includes a $50,000 matching grant from the National Park Service Japanese American Confinement Sites program; over $20,000 donated by Esther and Jung Chaing over seven years of hosting the VJAMM special lunch bento and dinner fundraisers at Hama Sushi Restaurant in Venice; $10,000 raised at a VJAMM benefit at Beyond Baroque, $1,700 from the Abbott Kinney Festival Association for Educational Outreach, and $1,300 from the Venice Neighborhood Council.
 George and Stephanie Sakioka made a special donation In Loving Memory of Johnny Katsui Sakioka.
-Donors of $5,000 include former 11th District Los Angeles City Councilmember Bill Rosendahl, incumbent 11th District Los Angeles City Councilmember Mike Bonin, former 3rd District Los Angeles County Board of Supervisor Zev Yaroslavsky, incumbent 3rd District Los Angeles County Board of Supervisor Sheila Kuehl, 2nd District Los Angeles County Board of Supervisor Mark Ridley-Thomas, former 4th District Los Angeles County Board of Supervisor Don Knabe, 28th District California State Senator Ted Lieu (now U.S. Congressmember, California’s 33rd District), the Santa Monica City Council, the Malibu City Council, Arnold Maeda and Brian Maeda in memory of their parents Norman Toyoshige and Sasami Takeda Maeda, Alice Stek of the Venice Peace and Freedom Party.
+Donors of $5,000 include former 11th District Los Angeles City Councilmember Bill Rosendahl, incumbent 11th District Los Angeles City Councilmember Mike Bonin, former 3rd District Los Angeles County Board of Supervisor Zev Yaroslavsky, incumbent 3rd District Los Angeles County Board of Supervisor Sheila Kuehl, 2nd District Los Angeles County Board of Supervisor Mark Ridley-Thomas, former 4th District Los Angeles County Board of Supervisor Don Knabe, 28th District California State Senator Ted Lieu (now U.S. Congressmember, California’s 33rd District), the Santa Monica City Council, the Malibu City Council, Arnold Maeda and Brian Maeda in memory of their parents Norman Toyoshige and Sasami Takeda Maeda, Alice Stek of the Venice Peace and Freedom Party, and Thomas and Catherine Yoshikawa, in loving memory of Isao and Kiyako Yoshikawa.
 Hundreds of individual donors have given between $10 and $1,000 each.
 The east-facing side of the VJAMM permanently acknowledges the major donors.

 The front of the VJAMM obelisk of solid black granite, nine feet and six inches tall with a three feet by three feet base, features the 1942 photo, a three paragraph text, and the title, VENICE JAPANESE AMERICAN MEMORIAL MONUMENT: